cgali/WAVES-frontend/README.md

 I'm always searching for the conditions of waves and seeing a lot of app I'm the only surfer in my family and I'm always going surfing alone.
 Some times it's cool to be alone in the water but if you don't share your time, your waves and your passion... is like that is missing something...
 For that reason, I decided to make a social network for surfers.

 ## _*User Stories*_
-* **404 page** - As a user, I need to see a 404 page when I want to go to a non-existing page, to know that it's my problem and not of the web page.
-Like a bonus, If I can I would make a complete error page.

 * **500 page**  - As a user, I need to see a 500 error page when it's something go wrong but it isn't my fault.
 Like the 404 error page, I will try to do a complete error page.